yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

   or for downloading tutorial files from the *Tutorials* menu.
 If the ``https_proxy`` environment variable was set externally, its value is displayed but cannot be changed.
+- *Path to LAMMPS Shared Library File:* this option is only visible when LAMMPS-GUI was compiled to load the LAMMPS library at run time instead of being linked to it directly.
+With the *Browse..* button or by changing the text, a different shared library file with a different compilation of LAMMPS with different settings or from a different version can be loaded.
+After this setting was changed, LAMMPS-GUI needs to be re-launched.

 Accelerators:
 ^^^^^^^^^^^^^